Wilmox/portfolio/_content/projects/race-to-the-future.md

 **Q-Learning**

-The fundamental part of Q-learning is to create a table where the rows represent all possible states and where the columns are all possible actions (Figure 27).
+The fundamental part of Q-learning is to create a table where the rows represent all possible states and where the columns are all possible actions.
 First, all values in the table are initialized with the value zero.
 Thanks to the exploration period of the agent, the table will already be partially filled with values.
 The higher the Q value, the better the choice of the corresponding action.

 After an action of the agent, a value called the Q-value is calculated and filled in the table.
 The formula or value function for calculating the Q value is shown and explained below.